 – First, it would be possible to stop these odors by completely removing the original magnesium anode in the tank.
 However, doing so is dangerous for the water heater because it has been deprived of its only rust protection.
 The weaker and more exposed places will then rust faster.

 – It is also possible to change the magnesium anode by an aluminum anode.
 Water will no longer react with the new anode and odors should disappear.
-However, in most cases, the aluminum anode has a shorter life than magnesium, which requires more regular maintenance and changes it more often.
+However, in most cases, the aluminum anode require more maintenance and could cause other problems.

 – Finally, an imposed current anode such as CORRO-PROTEC titanium anodes are the ideal solution to these problems, because in addition to eliminating odors in a few hours, the CORRO-PROTEC anode stops corrosion inside of the tank and is guaranteed for 20 years, so you no longer have to worry about the rotten egg smells ever again.